 Click here for Part I with all of the details for Downtown LA / Melrose /

-LA is filled with amazing places to visit and activities to fill your itinerary, so start your day by heading down to Abbot Kinney Boulevard.
+Los Angeles is filled with amazing places to visit and activities to fill your itinerary, so start your day by heading down to Abbot Kinney Boulevard.
 Abbot Kinney is one of the most beautiful and colorful boulevards in LA.
 From cafés & bistros, art galleries and independent design stores; Abbot Kinney will steal your heart.

 Places to visit & eat in Abbot Kinney